pablo-meier/Pablog/posts/2019-04-20-tabletop-character-ralmahant.md

 [experiments][12] they did in the 20th century where a chimp would enter a family of children as just another sibling.

+Great magic power while having your hands covered in rings is right out of The Broken Earth trilogy.
+It's fantastic, give it a read!

    [1]: /2018/04/tabletop-character-homage.html
    [2]: http://dnd.wizards.com/
    [3]: /2018/04/tabletop-character-gorlif.html